Austria - Company Incorporation Guidance

 What duties are levied on Company Formation?

-All duties, taxes and professional fees are included in our package and we pay the following, amongst others:
+All duties, taxes and professional fees are included in our package which includes payment of the following, amongst others:

 - A capital transfer tax (Gesellschaftssteuer) equivalent to 1% of the share capital (Stammkapital) must be paid for setting-up the GmbH.